-The annual appraisal often regresses to a checkpoint on the last 3 months with a bit of lip service review of work that happened earlier in the performance cycle.
+The annual appraisal often reverts to a discussion of the last 3 months with a bit of lip service reviewing the work that happened earlier in the performance cycle.
 Employees get frustrated at past achievements getting forgotten or overlooked; managers hate the workload involved in having to remember 12 months of effort for each team member.

 Fix: Continuous feedback and mid-year checkpoints